 Could they be the 'darkest horse'?

-Group D contains Argentina, Nigeria, Croatia and little Iceland, who humbled England in the last World Cup.
+Group D contains Argentina, Nigeria, Croatia and little Iceland, who humbled England in the last European Championship.
 They won't be quite so cocky this time around, will they?
 Or maybe they will - who cares?

 Group E is made up of Brazil, Switzerland, Costa Rica and Serbia.